Get the brochure

 Decline, Distress, and Turnaround Management

-Participants examine how businesses decline, why liquidity crises emerge, and what differentiates solvable operational challenges from structural failure.
-The module focuses on diagnosing the root causes of distress, managing short-term liquidity through cash controls and forecasting, and understanding the mindset required for effective turnaround leadership.
-Learners gain insight into how operational decisions directly influence restructuring outcomes and long-term viability.
+Participants examine how businesses decline, why liquidity crises emerge, and what differentiates operational challenges from structural failure.
+This module focuses on diagnosing the root causes of distress, managing short-term liquidity through cash controls and forecasting, and understanding the mindset for effective turnaround leadership.
+Learners gain insight into how operational decisions directly shape restructuring outcomes and long-term viability.

 - Identifying the problem – the financial analysis of Bayfield Generators